danielbrendel/aquashell-homepage/app/resources/md/reference.md

 wnd_setformpos "form handle" x y; #Sets the new form position

 wnd_setformres "form handle" w h; #Sets the new form resolution

+wnd_setformtitle "form handle" "new title"; #Updates the form title with the given text

 wnd_setcomppos "form handle" "component type" "component name" x y; #Sets the new position of a form component